nabrus/JavaScript30/README.md

   * `HTMLElement.offsetHeight` read-only property returns the height of an element, including vertical padding and borders, as an integer.

 ### [Day 25: Event Capture, Propagation, Bubbling and Once](https://github.com/nabrus/JavaScript30/tree/master/25-event-capture%2Cpropagation%2Cbubbling-and-once)
-  * **Event Capture** - The browser checks to see if the element has an event handler registered on it, starting at the outer-most element, and runs if it does.
-It then moves on to the next element inside and so on until it reaches the element that actually fired the event.
+  * **Event Capture** - When an event is fired the browser checks to see if the element's outer-most ancestor has that event.
+If it does that handler runs.
+It then moves on to the next element inside, then the next one inside of that and so on *capturing* those events and running those handlers until it reaches the element that actually fired the event.
-  * **Event Bubbling** - Is the opposite, the browser starts at the element that hss the event handler registered on it and *bubbles* up.
+  * **Event Bubbling** - After the browser goes through it's capture phase and the options object `{ capture: false }` is set (the default), it will fire the events in the opposite direction.
+Starting at the element that has the event handler registered on it and *bubbles* up.
 From that initial element it moves to the next immediate ancestor element and so on all the way up.
-Checking for that event handler on each.
+Checking for that event handler on each and firing the event if it has it.
+  * `Element.classList` is a read-only property that returns a live `DOMTokenList` collection of the class attributes of the element.
+  * The `stopPropagation()` method of the `Event` interface prevents further propagation of the current event in the capturing and bubbling phases.
+  * `addEventListener()` parameter `once:` A `Boolean` indicating that the `listener` should be invoked at most once after being added.
+If `true`, the `listener` would be automatically removed when invoked.